LIFETIME WARRANTY

 A high percentage of engagement and wedding rings are made of 14k gold.
 This is thanks to its durability, affordability, and appearance.
 It has a classic gold colour which looks more expensive than it is.

-When asking the question, “is 14k gold good?” it’s important to consider the following pros and cons.
+So is 14k gold good?
+That depends on your needs and preferences.
+It’s important to consider the following pros and cons.

 Advantages of 14k gold